cascala/igalileo/README.md

 ## Running iGalileo

-Launch Jupyter as usual (`jupyter notebook`).
+Launch Jupyter as usual (`jupyter notebook`), and select the Galileo kernel.
-Good luck - don't hesitate to share any feedback as an issue
+Good luck - don't hesitate to share any feedback as an [issue](https://github.com/cascala/igalileo/issues/new).